A Tight Lower Bound for Non-coherent Index Erasure: A sufficient condition on Krein parameters

-where $p_i(j)$ denotes the $j$-th eigenvalue of $A_i$ and $q_i(j)$ denotes the $j$th \emph{dual eigenvalue} of $E_i$ (see~\cite[Chap.
+where $p_i(j)$ denotes the $j$-th eigenvalue of $A_i$ and $q_i(j)$ denotes the $j$th dual eigenvalue of $E_i$ (see~\cite[Chap.
 2.4]{GodsilAssoc} for a proof).

-To prove the lower bound on non-coherent \textsc{Index Erasure}, we use exactly the same adversary matrix $\Gamma$ as \cite{AMRR11} used for the coherent case.
-For simplifying the equations, without loss of generallity let us assume that $n$ is a square.
+To prove the lower bound on non-coherent \textsc{Index Erasure}, we use the same adversary matrix $\Gamma$ as \cite{AMRR11} used for the coherent case. \footnote{Technically, the adversary matrix used here is $\sqrt{n}$ times that of \cite{AMRR11} as the adversary method they use places slightly different conditions on the adversary matrix.} For simplifying the equations, without loss of generality let us assume that $n$ is a square.
 As in \cite{AMRR11}, we choose